sm2302-aug23/grp-matlab-irrational-4/README.md

 ## Task 2 (Digital reconstruction)
-Using the `names.mat` from 1), plot data points with use of
+Using the `names.mat` from Task 1, plot data points with use of
-- `spline` : produce a series of polynomials joined at knots.
+- `spline` : produces a series of polynomials joined at knots.
 Its used to interpolate or smooth data.
 - `subplot` : illustrates all 4 members' name plot graphs in a single figure

 ```rust